 - Generating and examining reports (see Viewing Vulnerabilities Scan Results for more information)

-USM Anywhere detects vulnerabilities using an authenticated scanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges., where the USM Anywhere SensorSensors are deployed into an on-premises, cloud, or multi-cloud environment to collect log and other security-related data.
-This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. initiates a credentialed SSHProgram to securely log into another computer over a network, to execute commands in a remote machine, and to move files from one machine to another through Secure Copy (SCP). (in Linux systems) or Microsoft Windows Remote Management (WinRM) (in Windows systems) connection to the asset, and remotely runs a series of commands for host-based assessment.
+USM Anywhere detects vulnerabilities using an authenticated scanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges., where the USM Anywhere SensorSensors are deployed into an on-premises, cloud, or multi-cloud environment to collect logs and other security-related data.
+This data is normalized and then securely forwarded to USM Anywhere for analysis and correlation. initiates a credentialed SSHProgram to securely log into another computer over a network, execute commands in a remote machine, and move files from one machine to another through Secure Copy (SCP). (in Linux systems) or Microsoft Windows Remote Management (WinRM) (in Windows systems) connection to the asset, and remotely runs a series of commands for host-based assessment.

 Vulnerability detection is based on an implementation of the Security Content Automation Protocol (SCAP) and the Open Vulnerability and Assessment Language (OVAL) 5.11.2 schema version.
 The National Vulnerability Database (NVD) is the U.S. government's content repository for SCAP.
 The OVAL schema is maintained by The MITRE Corporation and developed by the public OVAL Community website at http://oval.mitre.org.

 AT&T Alien Labs™ Open Threat Exchange® (OTX™) queries NVD and MITRE every hour looking for the latest vulnerabilities.
 Every time you run a vulnerability scan, USM Anywhere queries OTX for updating the vulnerabilities information.